 George Stephenson High School is proud of its working relationships with parents and carers.
 Our vision is for parents, carers and families to continue to develop and enhance their involvement in the life of learning that their child experiences at our school.
 We want families to feel comfortable and happy to spend time in school working in partnership with our staff and to spend time at home with their child talking about learning.

-In December 2012, as a result of our strong track record of working to support parents and carers, together with a wide variety of new initiatives, we were successful in achieving the Leading Parent Partnership Award (LPPA), for the first time.
+In December 2015, as a result of our strong track record of working to support parents and carers, together with a wide variety of new initiatives, we were successful in achieving the Leading Parent Partnership Award (LPPA).
 This award looks at how well we work with parents and carers, how welcoming the school is, and how we support parents in helping their child to learn.
 It was a very thorough but rewarding process and through it we began to realise our vision of parents, carers and families becoming even more involved in the life of learning that their child experiences at our school.

 Aims and objectives of our LPPA work with parents:

 - To continue to evaluate our practice for engaging parents.